vbotka/ansible-linux-postinstall/docs/source/guide-tasks/passwords-passwordstore-ex1.rst

 Example 1: Update or create passwords
 """""""""""""""""""""""""""""""""""""

-Let's start with no passwords stored in `passwordstore <single: password; passwordstore>` for users at host *test_01*.
+Let's start with no passwords stored in :index:`passwordstore` for users at host *test_01*.
 The command shows no results

 .. code-block:: YAML
    :emphasize-lines: 1